CAEP Accountability Measures

 Advanced Certification

 Across all three cycles of data at the advanced certification level, Bellarmine’s pass rates indicate candidate competency at completion.
-The Literacy Specialist assessment reflects a 100% pass rate.
-The Principal Preparation assessments range from 75% to 100% with the most current cycle reflecting a 100% pass rate.
+The Literacy Specialist assessment reflects an 100% pass rate in cycle 2 (2022-2023) and cycle 3 (2023-2024) with no completers in cycle 1.
+The Principal Preparation assessments reflect 100% pass rate across all three cycles.
 Bellarmine’s pass rates remain at or above state averages on these assessments.

 Measure 4 (Initial and Advanced): Ability of Completers to be Hired

 Bellarmine’s Career Development Center conducts an annual First Destination Survey to collect hiring data.
-For Cycle 3 data, the Career Development Center reports 86% response rate for undergraduate completers and an 81% response rate for graduate completers.
-Overall, data indicate the vast majority of completers are employed with the remainder pursuing continuing education.
+The last three cycles of our annual First Destination Survey indicate Bellarmine students are sought after.
+The Career Development Center reports strong knowledge rates: 79% in Cycle 3 (2023-2024), 89% in Cycle 2 (2022-2023), 81% response rate in Cycle 1 (2021-2022).
+Findings are reported as overall, undergraduate, and graduate, which does not clearly differentiate between initial certification and advanced program completers.
+Still, the overall data indicate that the vast majority of completers are employed with the remainder pursuing continuing education.
 This trend persists across different demographic profiles.

 Initial Certification